“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

-Our dual award BSc (Hons) Business Management (Retail) course is designed to provide a broad understanding of business functions within the business and commercial world with the opportunity to develop expertise in the specific area of retail.
+Our BSc (Hons) Business Management (Retail) course is designed to provide a broad understanding of business functions in the business and commercial world, along with the opportunity to develop expertise in the specific area of retail.

-The course offers you a route into general management as well as the specialist area of retail, so you can tailor your skills and knowledge to pursue your chosen career.
-Areas such as business supply chain management, enterprise, finance, law, marketing and people management would also be open to you.
-The dual qualification gained on successful completion of this course is designed to enhance your employability in your preferred field of management.
+The course offers you a route into general management and the specialist area of retail, so you can tailor your skills and knowledge to pursue your chosen career.
+Areas such as business supply chain management, enterprise, finance, law, marketing and people management will also be open to you.

 |Home Fees||Year of study||Total|

 Important note regarding tuition fees for the 2022-2023 academic year: EU nationals who meet residency requirements (have settled or pre-settled status) may be eligible for 'Home' fee status.
 If you do not meet these residency requirements, overseas fees will apply.
 Irish citizens living in the UK or Ireland will be eligible for 'Home' fee status under the Common Travel Area arrangement.
 Please read the student finance for EU students web page on www.gov.uk for information.

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.

 For 2022-2023 entry, the maximum government approved undergraduate tuition fee for UK students is £9,250 per year.
 The University is able to charge this fee subject to an approved Access and Participation Plan for 2022-2023 and its current rating in the Teaching Excellence Framework.